agiledon/octopress-weibo/README.md

 Files
 ======
-I create the new folder "_custom" for main ruby file.
+I create the new folder "_custom" which contains the only one ruby file.
 You can download it and copy it to the root directory of Octopress.

 To support rake task, I add the customize task into the Rakefile.
 You can download it and replace the original one directily, or you can open your Rakefile, add the code snippet as below: